fwilhe2/kalkulationsbogen/README.md

 Formula are represented in cells which take a `functionName` and a `argument` field.
 The `arguments` field may be a string if the function takes a single argument, or an array if it takes multiple arguments.

-Cell references need to be provided in the "A1" format as in this example:
+Cell references need to be provided in the "A1" format as in this example.
+Using the `A1(column, row)` function might be convenient.

+Note that the indexes are 1-based, passing 0 will throw an error.

 ```typescript
 [